Progress on the adjacent vertex distinguishing edge colouring conjecture: Initial colouring

 In~\cite{H05}, the author points out that if moreover $c'$ is an AVD-colouring of $G'$ then $c$ is an AVD-colouring of $G$.
 Using this observation, the proof in~\cite{H05} then focuses on finding an AVD-colouring of $G'$.
 This is done by starting with a proper colouring $c'$ with $\Delta+2$ colours, which exists by Vizing's theorem, and then recolouring some edges of $G'$ with new colours to obtain an AVD-colouring of $G'$.
 The advantage of working in $G'$ instead of $G$ is that the subgraph of $G'$ induced by the vertices with degree strictly less than $d$ has no isolated edge, which is important in that proof.

-In our proof, we follow a similar approach but we keep the focus on $G$: We start with a proper colouring $c'$ of $G'$ with $\Delta+2$ colours obtained from Vizing's theorem and extend it to a colouring $c$ of $G$ as in the above remark.
+Say that a vertex $u \in V(G)$ is \textit{small} if $d_{G}(u) < d$, and \textit{big} otherwise.
+Let $A$ and $B$ be the sets of small and big vertices of $G$, respectively.
+In our proof, we follow an approach similar to~\cite{H05} but we keep the focus on $G$: We start with a proper colouring $c'$ of $G'$ with $\Delta+2$ colours obtained from Vizing's theorem and extend it to a colouring $c$ of $G$ as in the above remark.
 Thus, the colouring $c$ uses $\Delta+2$ colours and satisfies the following property:

 Then, we modify $c$ to obtain an AVD-colouring of $G$.
 Thus $G'$ is only used to produce the initial colouring $c$ of $G$.
 One advantage of working in $G$ is that we avoid having to deal with parallel edges, which would introduce (trivial but annoying) technicalities in our approach.
-On the other hand, a small price to pay compared to~\cite{H05} is that we will have to watch out for these edges $uv$ such that $\{w \in N(u)\cup N(v): d_G(w) <d\} = \{u,v\}$ in our proof.
+On the other hand, a small price to pay compared to~\cite{H05} is that we will have to watch out for those edges $uv$ that are isolated in $G[A]$ in our proof.

-Say that a vertex $u \in V(G)$ is \textit{small} if $d_{G}(u) < d$, and \textit{big} otherwise.
-Let $A$ and $B$ be the sets of small and big vertices of $G$, respectively.
 Our goal is to transform the colouring $c$ into an AVD-colouring of $G$.
 The plan for doing so is roughly as follows.
 First we show that we can uncolour a bounded number of edges per big vertex in such a way that edges $uv$ with $S_c(u)=S_c(v)$ and $u,v\in B$ that remain form a matching satisfying some specific properties.
 Then we show how we can recolour these uncoloured edges, plus a few other edges of $G$, to obtain a colouring where every edge $uv$ with $u,v \in B$ satisfies $S_c(u)\neq S_c(v)$.
 Finally, we recolour edges with both endpoints in $A$ in such a way that the resulting colouring is an AVD-colouring of $G$.